nasa/cpr/C/fixed-point/surface/benchmarks/local-decoding/README.md

 ## Checking the results

 Two scripts aimed to check the produced decodings are provided.
+These scripts assume that `decode-all.sh` has already been run, and so every .csv file has a corresponding .csv.out file associated to it.

 * `check-decoding.sh` checks that every position in an `.csv.out` file with the format explained above fulfills the condition on the correctness theorem for the decoding.
 For that purpose, it executes the program `check-decoding` which can be built by the target `check` of the Makefile.